econnet/econ/do.rst

 To keep workers from engaging in such relations

 - the prospect of bigger profit if not directly payed should help
-- else regular loans to the worker can be granted by the econ lattice, financed by external loans.
+- else regular loans to the worker can be granted by the econ lattice, financed by loans.

 Loans don't change ownership.
 The profit through ownership is higher than